 The common cold is a viral infection that targets the nose and throat.
-It is caused by 200 different viruses.
-The most common causative agent is rhinovirus and it is supposed to be the reason for 50% of colds.
-Other than rhinovirus, parainfluenza virus, coronavirus, and respiratory syncytial virus are also known to cause the common cold.
+It is caused by about 200 different viruses.
+The most common causative agent is rhinovirus, and it is supposed to be the reason for 50% of colds.
+Other than rhinovirus, parainfluenza virus, coronavirus, and the respiratory syncytial virus are also known to cause the common cold.
 The common cold is a contagious disease and is not harmful, but the symptoms are problematic, which halt daily routines.
-Usually, it is cured itself within 10 days, if not, primary care in medical centers is needed.
+Usually, it is cured within 10 days, if not, primary care in medical centers is needed.
 The human body doesn’t acquire immunity against rhinovirus because it is found in 100 different forms and this is the major reason that an adult can get 2 to 4 sessions of the common cold per year.
 In children, the rate of its occurrence is 6 to 8 colds annually.
-In the U.S. due to the common cold, absence in school and work has been noticed frequently.
+In the U.S. due to the common cold, absence from school and work has been noticed frequently.

 SYMPTOMS AND PROGNOSIS:

 The common cold is characterized by having a headache, fever, nasal congestion along with mucus draining from your nose into the throat, sore throat, runny nose, teary eyes, fatigue, restlessness, pain in the body and muscles, earache, scratchy throat due to cough, and sneezing.

 If the common cold persists for more than 10 days, it can lead to otitis media, lower respiratory tract infections, and infection of the sinuses.

 Children younger than 6 years, elders, smokers, and people with a depressed immune system are at risk of having a common cold.